 |

 Introduction.
 Like many men of my post-boomer generation, I developed an early and abiding fascination with monster movies.
 Before Farrah Fawcett and Cheryl Tiegs captured my adolescent fancy, I dreamed of Dracula, Frankenstein, Wolfman, and the Creature from the Black Lagoon.
-I also loved rock 'n' roll, so when Bobby "Boris" Pickett's 1962 horror rock classic "Monster Mash" experienced a revival in 1973, I thought I'd reached nirvana - and yet the best was yet to come.
+I also loved rock 'n' roll, so when Bobby "Boris" Pickett's 1962 horror rock classic "Monster Mash" experienced a revival in 1973, I thought I'd reached nirvana - and yet the best was still to come.

 Over the years I developed another obsession - hip Christmas music - and inevitably discovered that Bobby Pickett had waxed a follow-up record called "Monster's Holiday."
 Oh, the unspeakable joy I felt that day....
 "Monster's Holiday" was included, by the way, as a bonus track on the 1991 CD reissue of Pickett's Original Monster Mash LP (now deleted but easily available on MP3).